willstepp/writings/sanctum-kthadras/sk.notes.md

 * I was overcome by feelings I wouldn't have been able to articulate as a nine year old girl, but can now I think, of home, and pure love, and most of all a deep faith in the goodness of all things.

-* I was overwhelmed by a feeling I wasn’t able to fully understand as a nine year old girl, but do now I believe — of home, and pure happiness, and most of all a deep faith in the goodness of all things.
+* I was overwhelmed by a feeling I wasn’t able to fully understand as a nine year old girl, but do now I believe — of home, and unconditional love, and most of all a deep faith in the goodness of all things.

 * Today I watched an episode of The Office.
 It was the one where Michael...and I caught myself giggling like an idiot...and caught my reflection in the glass of the entertainment center.
 I turned it off.
 I don't want to be happy.
 I don't want to laugh.

+*

+all I want is for you to be alive again to see your radiance to feel your warmth nobody warned me about the darkness now I am driftless alone in the void a planet without a sun

 ### Will